tinymce/tinymce-docs/plugins/comments.md

 **Result**: All the comments for the selected document will be deleted.

 Check out the [Comments demo]({{site.baseurl}}/demo/comments-2) to try this new feature.

+## Using Comments 2.0 embedded mode with the Full Page plugin

+Users have to be cautious when deciding the order in which the plugins are added in the plugins list.

+Comments can cause an issue if the Full Page plugin `fullpage` appears before Comments 2.0 plugin `tinycomments` in the plugin list, and "tinycomments" is configured to use `embedded mode`.

+The consequence of this situation is that when a saved document is re-opened, the comment data is lost (but the highlights are still there).
+This is because the comment data is in the wrong place.
+The order that the plugins appear affects the order that the `getContent` hooks are processed in.
+The `fullpage` adds outer elements to the content and then `tinycomments` adds its comment data outside those markers. `tinycomments` expects to find its data inside the content, but having `fullpage` add outer `<html>` elements before `tinycomments` adds its comment data.
+This results in the comment data being lost

+For a workaround, please ensure that `tinycomments` is listed before `fullpage` in the plugins list.
+This should result in `tinycomments` working properly.